Diversity, Equity & Inclusion

 Enhance your experience at TTU through a faculty or staff mentor relationship.
 Mentor Tech enhances the quality of the education experience through a mentor/protégé relationship to assist students with going through the educational journey and career exploration.
 Learn more and join here.

-First Generation College Students are students who neither parent(s) or guardian(s) attained a bachelor's degree from a university within the United States.
-First Generation Transition & Mentoring Programs is dedicated to increasing the retention and graduation rates of first-generation students.
-FGTMP utilizes Peer Coaches to focus on the academic and social transition of first-generation college students at Texas Tech University.
+First Generation Transition & Mentoring Programs is dedicated to increasing the retention and graduation rates of first-generation college students.
+All admitted first-generation college students are automatically admitted into FGTMP!
+Each student will be guided by a Peer Coach to focus on the academic and social transition throughout your first-year at Texas Tech University and beyond.
 Learn more and get involved here.